vanities/vanities/README.md

 # vanities
-A conscientious perceiver.
+A collective conscientious perceiver.
 I like to prototype.

 ## About Me
 🔭 I’m currently <a href="https://github.com/vanities/speedrun-ethereum">speedrunning ethereum</a>, using scaffold-eth's repos to quickly test and deploy ethereum full-stack apps and deploy them to testnets.<br>